langmead-lab/recount-unify/README.md

 ## Prep

-This step assumes that all checking/filtering of Monorail output has already been done previously.
+This step assumes that all checking/filtering of `recount-pump` output has already been done previously.

 First, you need to setup the unifier working subdirectory (of the unifier github checkout):